Jeremy0219/Jeremy0219/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically seeking an internship to build hands-on experience across diverse areas of the field.
+Eager to contribute to securing systems and data while expanding skills in both technical and organizational aspects of information security.
 ## Skills

 | Skill                                         | Associated Project         |